artturipa/myblog/portal_scripts/blog.md

             })
 	}

+**Additional styling**

+You can't style the buttons without customization.
+Adding this CSS to your widget is a good way to do the styling:

+    // applies to both buttons
+    .btn {
+        // Styles that apply for both buttons
+    }

+    .btn-default {
+        // Style that applies to Cancel button
+    }

+    .btn-primary {
+        // Style that applies to Primary button
+    }

 ## Client -> Server -> Client

 1. Initialize object in client side to pass in relevant parameters to server.